guihome-diaz/training/docker/docker_training.md

 >
 > You cannot reach any endpoint without **explicit port mapping**
 >

+## How to forward a local port to the container?

 **Port mapping definition**:
 * To forward all incoming requests on a particular workstation/server port number to a particular container's port number.